tradle/why-hypercore/FAQ.md

 Yes.
 Each Hypercore feed has a corresponding public / private key pair.

 1. The receiving feed must prove it knows sending feed's publicKey.
+2. There is an extension that allows to [prove you own feed's publicKey](https://github.com/substack/hypercore-authenticate-session-extension).

-2. There is a hook to registered a custom feed authenticator.
+3. There is a hook to registered a custom feed authenticator.

 ### Is there a discovery system to learn what feeds the other peer shares?